-Departmental Recommendations: A minimum score of 35 on the reading portion of the college placement test, which is equivalent to a minimum of 4th grade reading ability.
+Departmental Recommendation: A minimum score of 65 on the reading portion of the college placement test or minimum of 10th grade level on the Nelson-Denny Reading Test Lecture: Minimum 48 hours per semester

 Designed to enhance students' reading skills, this course involves attending lectures and doing in-class assignments.
 Students must also complete individualized laboratory activities designed to increase vocabulary and comprehension, based on assessed reading ability.
-(Formerly READ 079AHCD.)
+This course may be taken two times.

-090 COLLEGE READING IMPROVEMENT
+090 COLLEGE READING IMPROVEMENT 1 UNIT Associate Degree Applicable Prerequisite None

-Departmental Recommendation: A score on an appropriate reading test that places the students' reading ability at or above the 12th grade level.
+Departmental Recommendation: A score on an appropriate reading test that places the students' reading ability at or above the 12th grade level